2KAbhishek/AZ-900/Notes/Azure-Networking-Resources.md

 # Networking Resources

 There are several networking resources available on Azure

-# Types Of Networking Services
-# Connectivity Services
+## Connectivity Services

-## Virtual Networks
+- Virtual Networks

   Emulates a physical network, used by virtual machines and other services.
   It's just software configuration actual networking is done using Microsoft Global Network.

-## VPN Gateway
+- VPN Gateway

   Connects two networks throug a tunnel as if they were on the same network, uses a Network Gateway

-## ExpressRoute
+- ExpressRoute

   High speed private connection to provided by Azure.

-## VNet Peering
+- VNet Peering

-# Protection Services
+## Protection Services

-## DDos Protection
+- DDos Protection

   Basic level of DDos protection by Microsoft.

-## Azure Firewall
+- Azure Firewall

   Protects the network by filtering incoming and outgoing traffic depending upon certain rules.

-## Network Security Groups
+- Network Security Groups

   Basic type of firewall, also known as Access Control List, has a static list of IPs to allow or deny.

-## Private Link
+- Private Link

-# Delivery Services
+## Delivery Services

-## Load Balancers
+- Load Balancers

   Distributes traffic evenly among multiple server for optimatl response times.

-## Application Gateway
+- Application Gateway

   A higher level of load balancer with an optional firewall.

-## Content Delivery Netwoek
+- Content Delivery Netwoek

   Stores common static files on the edge, closer to the users for improved performance.

-## Azure Front Door Serive
+- Azure Front Door Serive

   Combines a load balancer, a CDN and a firewall.

-# Monitoring Serives
+## Monitoring Serives

-## Netwoek Watcher
+- Netwoek Watcher

-## ExpressRoute Monitor
+- ExpressRoute Monitor

-## Azure Monitor
+- Azure Monitor